Entropy estimation: Estimates based on nearest-neighbours

 For each point in our dataset, we can find the distance to its nearest neighbour.
 We can in fact estimate the entropy from the distribution of the nearest-neighbour-distance of our datapoints.
 (In a uniform distribution these distances all tend to be fairly similar, whereas in a strongly nonuniform distribution they may vary a lot more.)

 Bayesian estimator

 When in under-sampled regime, having a prior on the distribution can help the estimation.
 One such Bayesian estimator was proposed in the neuroscience context known as the NSB (Nemenman–Shafee–Bialek) estimator.
 The NSB estimator uses a mixture of Dirichlet prior, chosen such that the induced prior over the entropy is approximately uniform.

 Estimates based on expected entropy

 A new approach to the problem of entropy evaluation is to compare the expected entropy of a sample of random sequence with the calculated entropy of the sample.
 The method gives very accurate results, but it is limited to calculations of random sequences modeled as Markov chains of the first order with small values of bias and correlations.
 This is the first known method that takes into account the size of the sample sequence and its impact on the accuracy of the calculation of entropy.

+Deep Neural Network estimator

+A deep neural network (DNN) can be used to estimate the joint entropy and called Neural Joint Entropy Estimator (NJEE).
+Practically, the DNN is trained as a classifier that maps an input vector or matrix X to an output probability distribution over the possible classes of random variable Y, given input X. For example, in an image classification task, the NJEE maps a vector of pixel values to probabilities over possible image classes.
+In practice, the probability distribution of Y is obtained by a Softmax layer with number of nodes that is equal to the alphabet size of Y. NJEE uses continuously differentiable activation functions, such that the conditions for the universal approximation theorem holds.
+It is shown that this method provides a strongly consistent estimator and outperforms other methods in case of large alphabet sizes.